 Year in, year out, the most frequent type of matter handled in our law office is a charge of Driving Under the Influence of Intoxicants (DUII).
 When a person gets a charge of DUII, there is often a feeling of hopelessness, anger, and frustration.
 However, DUII’s can be defended successfully.

-Proactive and resourceful advocacy on behalf of client paved the way to the State’s dismissal of our client’s DUII charge.
+Proactive and resourceful advocacy on behalf of the client paved the way to the State’s dismissal of our client’s DUII charge.

 Client W was discovered in his truck, parked off the side of a roadway, sound asleep.
-He was several hundred miles from home, and appeared intoxicated to the police officer.
-He made incriminating statements, and failed the field sobriety tests.
+He was several hundred miles from home and appeared intoxicated to the police officer.
+He made incriminating statements and failed the field sobriety tests.
 I challenged the client’s suspension pursuant to Oregon’s Implied Consent law, and was able to lay the groundwork for a successful defense at trial.
 Indeed, the work that I did at the client’s administrative hearing was instrumental in enabling me to persuade the District Attorney to dismiss the criminal charge without going to trial.

 The police thought our client was intoxicated, but we were able to demonstrate that the client was suffering from effects of a brain injury.

 Client B was pulled over for traffic infractions, and was prosecuted for DUII.
 The work I did at the client’s Implied Consent suspension hearing enabled me to lay a foundation for a successful defense at trial.
 At trial, I established that the client’s unsteadiness on his feet and his slurred speech was due to a brain injury which the client sustained in a motor vehicle accident, and not intoxication.
 Our efforts were rewarded with a Not Guilty Verdict.

 The police responded to a complaint of our client driving recklessly, and discovered the client was apparently intoxicated.
 We won the client’s case.